Prostitution in Thailand: Soapy massage

 Soapy massage establishments (สถานอาบอบนวด; RTGS: sathan ap op nuat, "bathing and massage places"), akin to Japanese soaplands, typically provide either an oil massage, nude body massage, or a bath treatment which includes sexual services.
 In this type of establishment, male clients can engage in sexual activity with female prostitutes.
 Prostitution establishments targeted at locals are usually "bathing-sauna-massage" parlours of this type.

 There are so many soapy massage businesses in some sections of Bangkok, using massive quantities of water pumped illegally from groundwater, that they have been accused by authorities of contributing to Bangkok's subsidence of one centimeter per year.

 Karaoke bars

+Karaoke bars are also used as a venue in the country's sex industry, one that is more popular with locals than tourists.
+Women working there act as bargirls – singing, conversing with and entertaining clients.
+They earn money from commission on drinks and may be bought money garlands.
+On some occasions their clients pay a bar fine to take them out of the bar for a girlfriend experience.
+They may then also negotiate for the sale of sexual services.

 One observer says that, "So-called 'karaoke bars' commonly feature karaoke machines as décor, even though few or no customers visit such venues to sing, but rather to buy sex service."
 In a 2015 study by the Ubon Ratchathani Provincial Health Service, there were 2,410 women working in restaurants and karaoke bars in Ubon Ratchathani Province.
 Of these, 1,230 were confirmed sex workers.
 Just over half of them—692 women—were from Laos working illegally in Thailand.